Do you really make your goats milk soaps and cosmetic products yourselves?

 Why are there preservatives in some of your products?

 Preservatives are necessary to prevent water containing products from being contaminated by mould or bacteria.
 As soon as water is introduced to any skincare product it provides the ideal environment for “nasties” to multiply and potentially cause damage to the skin when the skincare product is used.
 We only use low percentages of a preservative which is accepted in organic Soil Association products, and have deliberately excluded parabens preservatives from all of our formulations.
 But we can see that some customers would prefer to not have any preservatives in their skincare – if this sounds like you, please make your selection from products contained within glass containers on this website.

 Are your products tested on animals?

 Absolutely not - we only test our handmade products on human volunteers....and there's usually a queue!
 All of our Natroma facial products are suitable for vegetarian and vegan customers since our ingredients are botanical in origin.
 More importantly our products proudly carry the 'Leaping Bunny' logo.
-This internationally recognised logo shows that we have been approved under Cruelty-Free International's (previously BUAV) Humane Cosmetics Standard.
-The standard requires us to make checks on every cosmetic ingredient that we purchase to ensure that they have not been tested on animals.
-We are opposed to any form of animal testing and have never commissioned any cosmetic testing on animals since we started our company in 2006.
+Leaping Bunny is the globally recognisable gold standard, and the best assurance that a company has made a genuine commitment to end animal testing.
+The Leaping Bunny cruelty free programme requires us to proactively monitor our suppliers to ensure that our product ingredients continue to adhere to the leaping Bunny criteria.